 Quick Tip

-1. Prep pan: Lightly grease the pan so the paper sticks in place.
+1. Prep pan: Lightly grease the pan and line with parchment leaving an overhang so it’s easy to lift the bars out.

 2. Mix ingredients: Don’t overmix—too much mixing makes the bars dense.